 Review summary: Canon 2000D vs Nikon D1

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon D1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 2.6MP) with a 201% higher linear resolution.